Trackunit/developer-hub/api-docs/telematics-device-api-intro.md

 The document is intended for developers, who wants to integrate systems, write client libraries or other interactions on an API-level.

-**Example use cases:**
+## Example use cases

-- Keep an overview of device distribution on your assets --> GET list of devices identity
+- Keep an overview of device distribution on your assets --> see [GET list of devices identity](https://developers.trackunit.com/reference/getdeviceidentity)
-- Build a UI to change CAN profiles of your devices --> GET reported state and UPDATE device state
+- Build a UI to change CAN profiles of your devices --> see [GET reported state](https://developers.trackunit.com/reference/getdevicestate) and [UPDATE device state](https://developers.trackunit.com/reference/updatedesiredstate)
-- Add device state documentation to explorer configuration options --> GET device documentation
+- View device state documentation to explore configuration options --> see [GET device documentation](https://developers.trackunit.com/reference/getdocumentation)

+## Interface

-Device Identity endpoints
+### Device Identity endpoints

 The Device identity endpoints deliver all data related to identity, type, capabilities, and birth certificate of a device.
 It is typically data that only changes in the start and end of a device lifecycle.
-It does not include states, configurations or any other device data insights that frequently change (see [Device state](https://developers.trackunit.com/reference/devices-state) endpoints for that)
+It does not include states, configurations or any other device data insights that frequently change (see [Device state](https://developers.trackunit.com/reference/devices-state) endpoints for that).

 The Device Identity is a natural starting point for entering the Telematics Device domain.
 It currently includes: